-Here’s your handy-dandy quick-click list of ingredients that one or both of us use!
+Here’s your handy-dandy quick-click list of ingredients that are used in your Keto for the Holidays Cookbook!

-Simply decide what recipes you are going to make and make use of that Prime Amazon account to get all your ingredients delivered to your day and save you a shopping trip trying together everything together!
+Simply decide what recipes you are going to make and make use of that Prime Amazon account to get all your ingredients delivered directly to your door and save you a shopping trip trying to get everything together!

 Almond Flour / Ground Almonds / Blanched Almond Meal (white)

 Almond Flour is almonds that are ground after the skins have been removed, and they are creamy-white in color.
 Almonds with the skins removed are also called Blanched Almonds.
 I use almond flour (ground almonds, blanched almond flour) a lot in baked goods.
 Almond flour is not regularly available in most grocery stores in the US, although it is sold in all supermarkets as ground almonds and / or blanched almond meal in the UK and Australia.
 Because it is not easy to find in regular stores in the US, and because I get through huge quantities as I develop and test new recipes for you, I buy it online and in bulk because it’s a lot cheaper per pound that way.
 I store it in the freezer.
 The brand I use is Honeyville, because it is the best there is in the US.
 I buy the 25lb box, but it is also available in smaller quantities.
 You can also purchase almond flour in several stores that have the bulk-buy bins – PCC, Whole Foods, etc. iHerb: almond flour Amazon: almond flour

 Almond Meal / Natural (or Raw) Almond Flour (speckled brown and white)